 Alignment.
 Half-dwarves share the lawful bent of their dwarven heritage.
-They value both honor and creative expression, demonstrating neither unnecessary chaos nor desire for losing loyalties.
-They love organized things, usually obey others' demands, and often prove reliable but not entirely predictable.
+They value both honor and creative expression, demonstrating neither needless chaos nor desire for losing loyalties.
+They love organization, usually obey orders, and often prove reliable but not always predictable.

 Size.
 Half-dwarves are taller than dwarves and on the low end of human heights, around 5 feet tall.
 Your size is Medium.

-Speed.
-Your base walking speed is 30 feet.
+Speed Your base walking speed is 30 feet.

 Darkvision.
 Thanks to your dwarf blood, you have superior vision in dark and dim conditions.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
-You can't discern color in darkness, only
+You can't discern color in darkness, only shades of gray.